-Factoring in the average pounds of carbon dioxide (CO_2) emissions per passenger mile in a private automobile versus riding on passenger rail2, the 248 million passenger miles for the Pacific Surfliner resulted in a reduction of over 89,000 tons of greenhouse gases (GHG).
+Factoring in the average pounds of carbon dioxide (CO2)emissions per passenger mile in a private automobile versus riding on passenger rail2, the 248 million passenger miles for Pacific Surfliner resulted in a reduction of over 89,000 tons of greenhouse gases (GHG).
 The impact that this has on the environment cannot be understated.
-The CO_2 emissions saved is the equivalent of burning nearly 1,073 tanker trucks full of gasoline.
+The CO_2 emissions saved the is equivalent of burning nearly 1,073 tanker trucks full of gasoline.